balzss/luxbar/README.md

 [Or download the source
 directly](https://github.com/balzss/luxbar/archive/0.1.0.zip)

-Then use the HTML code either from the [interactive demo page](https://balzss.github.io/luxbar/demo) or from below (the CLASS NAMES IN CAPS are customizable, and you have to replace them with one of the options listed in the customization section):
+Then use the HTML code either from the [interactive demo page](https://balzss.github.io/luxbar/demo) or from below (the CLASS-NAMES-IN-CAPS are customizable, and you have to replace them with one of the options listed in the customization section):

 ```html
 <div class="luxbar LUXBAR-STYLE-NAME">